Lars-Ungerathen/minecraft-custom-villager-trades-generator/README.md

 You will find the command to spawn your villager in `/output/output.txt`

+Start the programm using `python3 create_villager.py`
 If you have questions or found a bug, please create an issue.
 Thank you and have fun :-)

+Examples for older versions can be found at `/docs/example/example_input<=v0.X.0-alpha`

 # IMPORTANT
-Currently the program will only work with villagers that sell enchanted books `sells -> item -> enchanted_book`.
+Currently the program will only work with villagers that sell enchanted books `villager -> trades -> sells -> item -> enchanted_book`.
 This will change in the future to allow more options!
 If you can't wait you will have to modify some parameters in the command that is generated :-)